purescript/pursuit/README.md

    ```

    (Don't worry, this will become easier soon).

-5. In the reply, there will be a URL which you should visit.
-This is to
+5. In the reply, there will be a URL which you should visit in your browser.
-   associate a GitHub user with each package upload.

 6. Log in using GitHub OAuth.

 7. Press the button to confirm the package upload.

 Your package, together with documentation, should now appear in Pursuit.

+The purpose of the two-step uploading/verifying process is to associate a
+GitHub user with each package upload.

 ### Package badges